mtpan/LASO/README.md

 5. Change in PLE and change in school performance, does it worsen overtime
 6. Does perceived social support mediate the negative effect of PLE
+7. What items from the screening questions can predict a high CAPE score
+8. What are the predictors that predict an elevated high CAPE score in the long run

 ## Participants
 The baseline version consists of 141 participant responses.
 Due to some data collection mistakes there are a lot of missing values. *(review Stats 102B)*